nsh87/ehrcorral/docs/overview.rst

 United States Postal Service uses [#usps]_.
 After this, the first 12 characters of the address are compared as mentioned above to account for the different types of character entry errors.

+The comparison of the respective postal code and national identification fields are relatively simple.
+EHRcorral looks for exact matches and single differences in determining similarity for these fields.
+Here, outside of simple entry errors, any field that is not exactly the same is considered no match at all.
+This is due to the fact that similar values for these fields are only meaningful in as much as they represent entry errors.

 Weighting
 ^^^^^^^^^